Getting to Yes: Influencing for Optimal Results

 - Modular workshop, delivered over nonconsecutive days to allow application between sessions

-The face-to-face workshop can be taught by a Wilson Learning facilitator or by an organization’s own leader-trained in-house professional.
+The face-to-face workshop can be taught by a Wilson Learning facilitator or by an organisation’s own leader-trained in-house professional.

-Organizational Alignment: ensures the organization supports the use of the new skills:
+Organisational Alignment: ensures the organisation supports the use of the new skills:

 - Post-learning reinforcement activities available for both the manager and participant